elastisys/compliantkubernetes/docs/architecture.md

 [![C4 Model, Level 3 Diagram](img/ck8s-c4model-level3.drawio.svg)](img/ck8s-c4model-level3.drawio.svg)

 !!!note
-    Due to technical limitations, some compliance-related components still need to run in the workload cluster.
-These are visible when inspecting the workload cluster, for example, via the [Kubernetes API](user-guide/kubernetes-api.md).
+    Due to technical limitations, some compliance-related components still need to run in the Workload Cluster.
+These are visible when inspecting the Workload Cluster, for example, via the [Kubernetes API](user-guide/kubernetes-api.md).
 Currently, these components are:

     * Falco, for intrusion detection;
     * Prometheus, for collecting metrics;